Recycling carts may be obtained by contacting Republic Waste Services at 817-317-2085, Monday through Friday, from 7:30 a.m. to 5:30 p.m.

 - What should I do if the wheels come off my cart?

 Recycle More NRH

-In addition to curbside recycling, we encourage you to learn about other recycling programs in our community for recycling batteries, light bulbs, computers, furniture and other household products.
+Many items that are not acceptable in our curbside recycling carts can be recycled elsewhere.
+We encourage you to learn about other recycling programs in our community for batteries, light bulbs, computers, furniture and other household products.